theNewDynamic/thenewdynamic.org/content/link/2016-08-10-page-Sections-in-Jekyll-Seperating-Content-from-Layout-Web-Development-Notes.md

 ---
-title: "Page Sections in Jekyll - Seperating Content from Layout"
+title: Page Sections in Jekyll - Seperating Content from Layout
 source: David Egan
 date: 2016-08-10 12:15:00 +0000
 link: http://dev-notes.eu/2016/08/page-sections-in-jekyll-seperating-content-from-layout/
 content_type: Tutorial
 tool:
 - tool/jekyll.md

 ---
 Achieving separation is pretty straightforward with single page/post/collection views - just define a custom template and inject the content from a markdown file (from yaml frontmatter and the main content field).